Skip to main content

 Browse our glossary to help you better understand the terms used in the visitor levy guidance.

 All 32 local authorities in Scotland have the power to introduce a visitor levy.
-Please find a list of which authorities have proposed visitor levy schemes and how to contribute to the consultation.
+Please find a list of which authorities have approved or proposed visitor levy schemes and how to contribute to consultations.

 Visitor levy schemes are currently proposed in